realmofuz/token_stream2/README.md

 # tokenstream2
 `token_stream2` is a helper crate for parsing procedural macros.
 It allows you to quickly convert from `proc_macro2::TokenStream` into a `token_stream2::TokenStream`, which allows you to have a much easier time traversing the token stream.
+It's also extremely lightweight with only one dependency, `proc_macro2`, which you most likely already have.

 ## Usage
 You can easily convert into `tokenstream2::TokenStream` using `.into()`.